-Upon graduation, you’ll be prepared to meet the education standards set by the National Association for the Education of Young Children (NAEYC).
+Upon completion of your coursework and training, you will be able to meet the early childhood teacher preparation and education standards set by the National Association for the Education of Young Children (NAEYC) and adhere to the NAEYC Code of Ethical Conduct.

-Note: Licensure is a professional process that varies from state to state.
-Please consult the appropriate state agency to determine the specific requirements for licensure in your state
+The Bachelors in Child Studies does not lead to teacher certification/ licensure to teach in public schools.
+Certification/ licensure is a professional process that varies from state to state.
+Please consult the appropriate state agency to determine the specific requirements for licensure in your state.

 "At Post University, you never get lost in the crowd.
 Everyone here is treated like a star."